 The ‘F’ Word is also an avid tennis fan, particularly the Russian women’s variety and likes nothing more than seeing Rafa beating Roger, on and off clay.

-Nick Tedeschi – fights with Dalligan over who is the NRL expert! (@nicktedeschi) – he had dreams of wearing the Baggy Green as a child after taking to cricket as a promising batsman and capable medium-paced bowler but those dreams were crushed by former Australian opening bat Dirk Wellham who insisted Nick stay in school and study hard, telling him “you have no future at any level of cricket, anywhere.”
+Nick Tedeschi – fought with Dalligan over who is the NRL expert! (@nicktedeschi) – he had dreams of wearing the Baggy Green as a child after taking to cricket as a promising batsman and capable medium-paced bowler but those dreams were crushed by former Australian opening bat Dirk Wellham who insisted Nick stay in school and study hard, telling him “you have no future at any level of cricket, anywhere.”
 After such a dramatic and crushing end to his cricket dream, Nick took to rugby like a turtle to the sky.
 Nick is generally regarded as the slowest winger ever fielded by Orange City and rode the flank before moving to five-eighth, where Nick managed to avoid making a single tackle in two seasons controlling the play.
 He once scored three tries in a match, a feat which left his career try tally at four.

 Nick has tried his hand at most sports and while he has scored tries, kicked goals, hit the winning runs, held aloft trophies and reveled in the glory of victory, he considers his greatest sporting achievement backing a winning parlay that included 33-1 shot Stella Maree during his first week of university, earning him the nickname “Punter” and funding trips to the local Workers Club for the next year.